jxmot/tessel-networking-example/scripts/show_wifi_clients.md

     * Includes the time stamp found in the DHCP lease file
 * Minor changes made to expressions

+This script **can be run** manually without the firmware modifications.
+However in order to run it from a Tessel application those modifications *are necessary*.

 **Default Ouput Example -**